hummingbot/deploy/hummingbot_gateway_compose/README.md

 ### 2. Remove network

-Once you're back in Bash/Terminal, run the following command to remove the Compose network:
+Once you're back in Bash/Terminal, run the following command to remove the Compose project:
 ```
 docker-compose down
 ```